MotusSupra.

 Each outcome emits a receipt that binds context, evidence, timestamp, and hash.
 You define required proof in the contract.
 If proof is missing, the check fails.

 When something goes wrong, you check the receipt.
-Reduces forensic effort and decision replay.
+It reduces forensic effort and decision replay.
 Less time arguing what happened.
 More time moving forward.

 When work crosses boundaries, the receiver runs their own checks on the same receipt.
 Local acceptance is authoritative.
-Motus stays local-first.
-Works with your existing stack.
+Motus stays local-first and works with your existing stack.

 sha256:3c0d9a77...